 A caucus is a meeting of members of a group or subgroup to discuss issues and make decisions.
-"To caucus" (verb) means the process of meeting to discuss issues and come to a decision.
+They are an important part of negotiations, the political process, and business decisions.

 Caucuses can occur in many different contexts.
-The most common use of the word caucus comes in two different areas:
+The most common use of the word caucus comes from three different areas:

 Caucuses are often closed, with their discussions kept confidential.

 Benefits of a Caucus

 In mediation, a caucus gives all involved parties a chance to sit down with a mediator—who is presumably unbiased—and talk through their issues and receive an outside perspective.
 This can lead to clarity on issues, introduce previously overlooked ideas, or serve as a safe space for venting.